hashicorp/field-workshops-terraform/instructor-guides/sentinel_for_terraform_INSTRUCTOR_GUIDE.md

 ### Skipping
 HashiCorp employees (if members of the Instruqt HashiCorp organization) can skip ahead in the Sentinel tracks.

-To actually skip one or more challenges while running one of this track, return to the track's home page and click the "Skip to" button of the challenge you wish to skip to.
+To actually skip one or more challenges while running one of these tracks, return to the track home page and click the "Skip to" button of the challenge you wish to "skip to".

 We have not yet enabled skipping for end-users even though Instruqt now supports that.